Particle Number Conservation and Block Structures in Matrix Product States: Matrix Product Operators

 \subsection{Matrix-Free Operations on Block Structures}

-Lemma~\ref{cor:blockstructure} implies that particle number-preserving operators must also preserve the block structure.
-In other words, if $\ten{x} \in \cF^K_N$ and if $\ten{B}$ is any particle number-preserving operator, then $\ten{y} := \ten{B} \ten{x} \in \cF^K_N$ has a representation with block structure according to Lemma~\ref{cor:blockstructure}.
+~\ref{cor:blockstructure} implies that particle number-preserving operators must also preserve the block structure.
+In other words, if $\ten{x} \in \cF^K_N$ and if $\ten{B}$ is any particle number-preserving operator, then $\ten{y} := \ten{B} \ten{x} \in \cF^K_N$ has a representation with block structure according to {Corollary}~\ref{cor:blockstructure}.
 However, if $\rep{B}$ is an MPO representation of $\ten{B}$ as derived in Section \ref{ssc:compactform} and $\ten{x} = \tau(\rep{X})$ with block-sparse $\rep{X}$, this leaves open the questions whether we can directly obtain the block-sparse representation of $\ten{y}$ from the standard representation $\rep{Y} := \rep{B} \bullet \rep{X}$ of the matrix-vector product, or whether additional transformations of $\rep{Y}$ are required to extract the block structure.
-We now describe how the blocks of $\ten{y}$ can be obtained directly by replacing the component matrices $I$, $S$, $A$, $A^*$, $A^* A$ in $\rep{B}$ by certain matrix-free operations on the blocks of $\rep{X}$.
+We now describe how the blocks of $\ten{y}$ can be obtained directly by replacing the component matrices $I$, $S$, $A$, $A^*$, $A^* A$ in $\rep{B}$ by certain matrix-free operations on the blocks of $\rep{X}$. {Furthermore, these operations are performed entirely componentwise, that is, each component can be computed separately from the others and even partial evaluations are possible.}

 It turns out that each summand in~\eqref{eq:partop} acts on the block-sparse MPS by shifting and deleting some of the blocks.
 This can be visualized by considering the one-particle part of the Hamiltonian, specifically the case where $i = j$: